 If you’re not planning on eating all of your cookies right away, it’s important to store them properly to maintain their freshness.
 Once the cookies have cooled completely, store them in an airtight container at room temperature for up to 5 days.

 can this cookie dough be made ahead of time?

 Cookie dough can be made 3 days in advance.
 When ready to bake, all dough to come to room temperature, form into balls, and bake in a 350°F preheated oven for 10-12 minutes.

 Yes!
 You can freeze baked and unbaked cookies.

 Baked cookies will freeze well up to 3 months.
-Unbaked cookie dough balls will freeze well up to 3 months.
+Unbaked cookie dough balls will freeze well up to 3 months, remember you want to wrap tightly with plastic wrap or in freezer safe container to avoid freezer burn.
 When ready to bake the frozen dough, just bake according to the recipe card, adding an additional minute, no need to thaw!

 bbqbakers tips and tricks